-- 6. Central heat strips repeatedly turn off and on.
+- Central heat strips repeatedly turn 6. off and on in summer.
 This happens even with the indoor thermostat set to "OFF."
 Because of a thermostat, control wiring or other wiring problem, the central electric heating strips (10,000 to 20,000 watts) come on even though the distribution fan is off.
 Without the fan running, heat from the strips builds up but is not distributed.
-This eventually activates a high-temperature safety switch, which turns off the strips, allows them to cool and then come on again. - 7.
-Thermostat displays the wrong temperature.
+This eventually activates a high-temperature safety switch, which turns off the strips, allows them to cool and come on, again.
+What are heat strips?
+Picture a super-sized glowing red toaster element that warms the passing air in your central ductwork. - 7.
+Thermostat displays the temperature.
 The temperature reading on the thermostat is inaccurate when the system is miscalibrated.
 For instance, the thermostat may be set on 78° F, but it's really 75° F. This is very common, and some are as much as 10 degrees off.
 For a simple remedy, place an accurate thermometer on top of the thermostat, note the degrees of inaccuracy and adjust up or down as needed.
-For a free small thermometer with adhesive backing, call Your Own Utilities at 891.4YOU (4968). - 8.
+For a free small thermometer with adhesive backing, call the City of Tallahassee Utilities at 850-891-4968. - 8.
 Inadequate return air from the house into the AC air handler.
 Return air grills in the floor may be partly or entirely covered by a rug or other obstruction.
-This can increase operating costs & shorten equipment life due to a reduced volume of return air back to the indoor HVAC cooling coil.
-Ice may form on the indoor coil - a precursor to system failure. - 9.
+This can increase operating costs and 'shorten equipment life due to a reduced volume of return air back to the indoor HVAC cooling coil.
+Ice may form on the indoor coil a precursor to system failure. - 9.
 A "forgotten" HVAC filter located in a return duct under the house.
 Older systems may have a filter located in a fairly inaccessible area, such as under the house.
 If unchanged, it becomes clogged shut.
 Other problems can occur there.
-Plastic laundry bags and other items can get pulled into the return air system and get wedged against the filter.
+Plastic bags and other items can get pulled into the return air system and get wedged against the filter.

 - 10. Damaged ductwork due to animals.
-Possums & dogs can tear apart ductwork.
-Possums & mice like to bed in ceiling insulation.
-Major energy loss occurs when damaged supply or return ducts send cooled air to the attic or outdoors. - 11.
-Double-wide mobile home has critical air leak at the duct crossover.
+Possums and dogs can tear apart ductwork.
+Rodents like to bed in ceiling insulation.
+Major energy loss occurs when damaged supply or return ducts send cooled air to the attic or outdoors. - air leak at the duct crossover.
 New double-wide mobile homes arrive on site pre-assembled in two halves, with air conditioning ductwork factory installed under each half.
-A critical cross connection joins the ductwork underneath.
+A critical cross connection is made on site which joins the ductwork under the two halves of the mobile home.
 If that crossover connection subsequently falls loose, enormous amounts of heated or cooled air will escape outside.
 Cooling equipment runs longer.
-Operating costs skyrocket. - HVAC system is left on for pets with special cooling needs. - 13.
+Operating costs skyrocket. - 12.
 HVAC air handler, located in a hallway closet, pulls return air from the attic as well as the house.
 This may occur in homes where a heat pump replaced a gas or fuel oil furnace in a hallway closet.
-The original furnace, which pulled combustion air from the attic through an opening in the closet ceiling, was replaced with the heat pump's "blower-coil" unit.
+The original furnace, which pulled combustion air from the attic through an opening in the closet ceiling, was replaced with the heat pump's "blowercoil" unit.
 The ceiling opening remains.
-The new blower coil pulls air from the attic as well as the house. - 14.
+The new blower coil pulls air from the attic as well as the house. - 13.
 Inefficient air conditioning equipment; inefficient air delivery system.
-Central air conditioners over 20 years old are likely to have an original efficiency rating of SEER (Seasonal Energy Efficiency Ratio) 7.5 or less, and the efficiency drops even lower with aging.
-Today, federal law requires manufacturers to achieve SEER 13.0 or higher for all split-system units and SEER 9.7 for package units.
+Central air conditioners over 25 years old are likely to have an original efficiency rating of SEER (Seasonal Energy Efficiency Ratio) 7.5 or less, and the efficiency drops even lower with aging.
+In 2023, Federal law requires that new split system heat pumps installed in the US Southeast have efficiency rating of at least SEER 15.0 (or SEER2 of 14.3 in the new terminology).